Tips for planning a European rail trip on a budget

 When you add it up, an InterRail or Eurail pass is unlikely to save you money over booking cheap advance tickets.
 But what does give you is lots of flexibility, so it may be worth it if you want to avoid expensive last-minute tickets without being tied to specific trains.

-There are also other passes offered in some countries or regions which give reduced cost rail travel.
-Like the Swiss Travel Pass for unlimited train, bus and boat travel in Switzerland for a set period or a certain number of travel days.
-Or the Spirit of Scotland pass for unlimited train, ferry and coach travel in Scotland over four or eight days.
+There are also other passes offered in certain countries or regions which give reduced cost rail travel.
+Like the Swiss Travel Pass which gives you unlimited train, bus and boat travel in Switzerland for a set period or a certain number of travel days.
+Or the Spirit of Scotland pass for unlimited train, bus and coach travel in Scotland over four or eight days.

 The Jungfraubahn scenic train in Switzerland